pharmavillage/documentation/content/commands/cluster-nodes/index.md

 ---
 acl_categories:
-- '@slow'
+  - "@slow"
 arity: 2
 categories:
   - docs
   - develop
   - stack
   - oss
   - rs
   - rc
   - oss
   - kubernetes
   - clients
 command_flags:
   - stale
 complexity: O(N) where N is the total number of Cluster nodes
 description: Returns the cluster configuration for a node.
 group: cluster
 hidden: false
 hints:
   - nondeterministic_output
 linkTitle: CLUSTER NODES
 since: 3.0.0
 summary: Returns the cluster configuration for a node.
 syntax_fmt: CLUSTER NODES
-syntax_str: ''
+syntax_str: ""
 title: CLUSTER NODES
 ---

-Each node in a Redis Cluster has its view of the current cluster configuration, given by the set of known nodes, the state of the connection we have with such nodes, their flags, properties and assigned slots, and so forth.
+Each node in a Pharmavillage Cluster has its view of the current cluster configuration, given by the set of known nodes, the state of the connection we have with such nodes, their flags, properties and assigned slots, and so forth.

-`CLUSTER NODES` provides all this information, that is, the current cluster configuration of the node we are contacting, in a serialization format which happens to be exactly the same as the one used by Redis Cluster itself in order to store on disk the cluster state (however the on disk cluster state has a few additional info appended at the end).
+`CLUSTER NODES` provides all this information, that is, the current cluster configuration of the node we are contacting, in a serialization format which happens to be exactly the same as the one used by Pharmavillage Cluster itself in order to store on disk the cluster state (however the on disk cluster state has a few additional info appended at the end).